 In 2021, we plan to continue upgrading our programs to include the most current and relevant information on virtual best practices and even more remote leader and remote professional advice interviews.
 Importantly, these refreshes will focus on incorporating increasingly diverse perspectives from the remote work community within our curriculum.
 No longer is remote work for tech companies alone.

 We spent a lot of time working with teams to determine if they were truly ready to strategically incorporate remote.
 Based on shifts in 2020, and our experience with clients, we are shifting to remote effectiveness.
-It all starts with a company Remote Work Effectiveness Assessment.

 We intend to continue to develop resources and guides to help companies and workers alike improve their remote work policies and procedures.
 We’ve seen quite a few hiccups during the 2020 rapid remote work acceleration: our goal is to make it better for you in 2021.